Access the .pdf version of the images

 Flexibility in Learning

 Most of the material can be accessed at any time day or night.
 If the technology permits, lectures can be streamed to individual computers.

 We sift out the low-value stuff so you don’t have to.
 We put together a reading list that includes the chapters from the best books and the best articles we can get permission to use.

 As part of the program, we share with you current thinking and relevant case studies pulled from popular business magazines.

 A State of The Art Learning Management System

 We augment traditional methods with a state-of-the-art e-learning platform to enhance the transfer of knowledge.

 Legacee maintains a suite of application service providers with information tools that allow participants to master information technology tools such as holding virtual meetings.
 For example, students that have webcams can communicate with other online.

 Why The University Model May Not Make Good Sense For Corporations

 Even universities with visionary leaders are unlikely to change the status quo much.
 Partly this is the nature of the current system and how that system maintains itself.
 New Ph.
-D’s must have to conform to the “publish or perish” paradigm or they will never get tenure.
+D’s must-have to conform to the “publish or perish” paradigm or they will never get tenure.
 Existing faculty and administrators are vested in the existing order and strive to keep things the same.
-The accreditation process, which is supposed to insure a quality education, also ends up creating commodity degrees.
+The accreditation process, which is supposed to ensure a quality education, also ends up creating commodity degrees.